lyfar/Ghibli-Shadcn-Theme/README.md

 ## 🌟 Contribute
 Pull requests are welcome!
-Let’s make it even more Ghibli!
+Let's make it even more Ghibli!